piemonte/PBJVideoPlayer/README.md

 ![PBJVideoPlayer](https://raw.github.com/piemonte/PBJVideoPlayer/master/PBJVideoPlayer.gif)

 ## PBJVideoPlayer
-`PBJVideoPlayer` is a simple drop in component for playing and streaming media on iOS.
-It also provides easy loading and interaction customization.
+`PBJVideoPlayer` is a simple iOS video player library.

+It provides a quick means to play local and stream remote media on iOS, but also enables easy customization of loading and user interaction.
+The library is written in Objective-C and supports iOS 6 through iOS 8, and is also 64-bit compatible.

 If you're looking for a video player written in Swift, checkout [Player](https://github.com/piemonte/player).

-When integrated, it provides mobile apps with the ability to play content whether it is local or on a remote server.
-The video player supports both iOS 6 and iOS 7 and is 64-bit compatible.

 Please review the [release history](https://github.com/piemonte/PBJVideoPlayer/releases) for more information.